NanoComp/meep/doc/README.md

 ```

 To (re)generate the Python API documentation (extracted from the docstrings)
-run this command in the project root folder:
+run the following command in the project root folder.
+Note that this requires
+that the Python extension for the meep library has been built:

 ```
-% python generate_py_api.py
+% PYTHONPATH=./python python generate_py_api.py
 ```

 Rerun this after making any changes to the docstrings in the source and